 Most memory experts, if not all, recognize that visual scenes are more readily committed to long-term memory than verbal concepts or written symbols.
 That's why they so often recommend associating real-world scenes with verbal and symbolic information.

-Must books on mnemonics suggest specific mnemonics for specific memory tasks.
+Most books on mnemonics suggest specific mnemonics for specific memory tasks.
 The pictures located to the right of this text can be used to appreciate the kinds of associations made by memory experts.
-This works quickly and sometimes it works permanently, but I strongly suggest that your own experience be made to source of your mnemonics.
+This works quickly and sometimes it works permanently, but I strongly suggest that your own experience be made the source of your mnemonics.

 In ancient Greece, there were orators who dazzled audiences by reciting very long speeches from memory and precisely repeating those speeches on other occasions.
 Typically, their method made use of a path in the city that they had often walked.
 The many places along the walk (a building, a corner, a yard, a vendor who was always there) were each consciously and deliberately associated with part of the speech.
 Features of these places were associated with ideas, sentences or words.
 Each thing to remember was linked in the mind of the orator with places.
 The speech was given while recalling that particular walk.
 The places along the walk path were mnemonics for the item in the speech.